prakharshreyash15/JerryBot/README.md

-# JerryBot- An amzing Project
+# JerryBot- An Amazing Project

 A Chat Bot for Facebook written using Python commands.
 Uses a forked [fbchat](https://pypi.python.org/pypi/fbchat/) module with applied patches to get group chat working.